-- 42. Refer to 'children' in early years settings, 'pupils' in the rest of primary school inspections, 'students' in secondary school and sixth form college inspections. - 43.
+- 42. In general, refer to 'children' in early years settings, 'pupils' in the rest of primary school inspections, 'students' in secondary school and sixth form college inspections.
+However, if this is contrary to the nomenclature the school itself uses, then the inspector should defer to the school's usage in writing the report. - 43.
 Do not use anyone's personal name.
 Refer to individuals by their titles not their names.